 It is illegal to drive with more than 0.05% of alcohol in the blood system.

 You must drive with dipped headlights from the last weekend in October until last weekend in March, even during the daytime.
+You must have winter tyres on your vehicle between 15 November and 15 April.
 You must not use a mobile phone whilst driving.